DexterDSilva/f1car-styletransfer/README.md

 Trained on Google Colab.
 As a result the '/content/drive/My Drive/ is used to link to the GDrive

-I found the tf1 approach to be quicker and more robust.
+I found the tf1 approach with L-BFGS to be quicker and more robust than ttf2 with vanilla SGD.

 #Examples: